 If a small part of the safety barrier has fallen into a state of disrepair, for example where palings, hinges or latches need to be replaced, the barrier may be repaired to the same standard that applies to the existing pool safety barrier up until the end of the five year phase-in to comply with the new pool safety standard, unless the property is sold or leased earlier.

-Certain work for pool safety barriers, such as an entire new fence, requires a building development approval from either the local government or a private building certifier before the work can begin.
+Certain work for pool safety barriers, such as an entirely new fence, requires a building development approval from either the local government or a private building certifier before the work can begin.
 A building development approval is generally not required for minor work, such as adjusting a gate latch, however minor work must still comply with the pool safety standard.

 Some pool safety inspectors are licensed to perform minor repair work.